40net-cloud/fortinet-azure-solutions/FortiGate/Terraform/Active-Passive-ELB-ILB/README.md

   - BYOL: Demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
   - PAYG or OnDemand: These licenses are automatically generated during the deployment of the FortiGate systems.

+The FortiGate-VM uses [Managed Identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/)for the SDN Fabric Connector.
+A SDN Fabric Connector is created automatically during deployment.
+After deployment, it is required apply the 'Reader' role to Azure Subscription you want the FortiGate-VM(s) to resolve Azure Resources from.

 ## Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.
 For direct issues, please refer to the [Issues](https://github.com/fortinet/azure-templates/issues) tab of this GitHub project.